Fabricatable-Machines/Timeline/README.md

 ### Statistics

-- 6 contributors of machine designs and subsystems (jens, jon, torbjørn, jakob, frikk)
+- 6 contributors of machine designs and subsystems
-- 7 contributors of documentation (jens, Torbjørn, jakob, haakon, alex, jon, frikk)
+- 7 contributors of documentation
 - 20+ known users who have reproduced fabricatable machine designs
-- 5 interntational confrences where our reserch work has been pesented *(FAB12, FAB13, FAB14, TEI2020, Software and Systems Modeling 2022)*
+- 5 international confrences where our reserch work has been pesented *(FAB12, FAB13, FAB14, TEI2020, Software and Systems Modeling 2022)*
 - Machines are in use, or have been used, in Fab Labs, business, artists workshops, hobby workshops, schools and academic institutions

 # 2025